Travel to Krakow

 Krakow Airport website: www.krakowairport.pl/en

-Kraków Bust Station website: www.mda.malopolska.pl/en.dworzec_mda.html
+Kraków Bus Station website: www.mda.malopolska.pl/en.dworzec_mda.html

-Letters of invitation can be provided upon request only for participants who have registered and paid the conference fee.
+Letters of invitation can be provided upon request for participants who have registered and paid the conference fee.